MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ring/ns-ring-_net_ring.md

 For more info about packet and fragment ring buffers, see [Packet descriptors and extensions](https://docs.microsoft.com/windows-hardware/drivers/netcx/packet-descriptors-and-extensions#storage-of-packet-descriptors).

-For more info about using net rings, see [Net rings and net ring iterators](https://docs.microsoft.com/windows-hardware/drivers/netcx/net-rings-and-net-ring-iterators).
+For more info about using net rings, see [Introduction to net rings](https://docs.microsoft.com/windows-hardware/drivers/netcx/introduction-to-net-rings).

 ## -see-also